Michimalonco: Exile and signing of peace

 After fighting the Spaniards, dejected by the continuous setbacks his cause was experiencing, he left the country and, crossing the Andes, sought refuge in Cuyo, still in the power of the Diaguitas.
 There he hid for a couple of years but feeling homesick he came back to his lands.
 He gathered his former comrades-in-arms and ordered them to lay down their weapons and live in peace with the Spaniards, "who in the end," he told them, "we already know that as much as they are brave and brave in war, they are meek and affable in peace.”
 He then paid respect and obedience to Governor Pedro de Valdivia, offering himself in his service, and asked his forgiveness for past alterations.
 He accompanied these words with about 200 pounds of very fine gold and "a quantity of cattle and other things."
 Valdivia gratefully reciprocated the gifts and good intentions of Michimalonco, willingly accepting his offer as long as the Picunche people did not oppose the evangelizing action of the missionaries, submitting to the encomienda regime and contribute with labor to the exploitation of gold mines and placers.
 The toqui picunche agreed to everything, thus sealing peace between both peoples.
 Then Michimalonco allied his forces with the Spaniards and went to fight the Araucanian Mapuches on the south.
+Once Michimalonco was fighting with his weichafes against the Mapuche of Arauco, he conspired to join them and betray the Spaniards, but when he was about to execute his plan, he was discovered and executed by Jerónimo de Alderete.